 The real advantage of using a CCMS is getting the right knowledge to the right people, right away.
 From increasing customer satisfaction and loyalty to cutting down on wasted time and employee frustration – in a lot of ways, your content has never held more power.
 And a CCMS is just what you need to unleash it.

 How Allstate Business Insurance Leveraged Their CCMS to Improve Customer Satisfaction

 The power of a CCMS sounds good in practice, but it also works in action.

 One of our Heretto customers, Allstate Business Insurance, wanted to find a better way to deliver content.

 The problem?
-It turns out, agents weren’t keen on delving into a 20 or 200 page PDFs to find an answer to a customer’s or prospect’s question about a policy.
-Instead, they called Allstate Business Insurance’s own help desk to get questions answered over the phone.
+Agents were having to read 20-page to 200-page PDFs to find an answer to a customer’s or prospect’s question about a policy.
+They called Allstate Business Insurance’s own help desk to get questions answered over the phone.
 This knowledge gap was expensive, and it forced specialists to spend their day answering repetitive questions.

 Allstate’s solution was to create a chatbot named ABIE.
-The chatbot system connected to their Heretto CCMS.
-Agents and customers could type their questions, and the chatbot would deliver the exact component of content that answered their question with precision and accuracy.
+The chatbot system is connected to their Heretto CCMS.
+Agents and customers could type their questions, and the chatbot would deliver the exact component of content that answered their questions with precision and accuracy.

 Content organized at a component level is: